jllamas/constellation/README.md

 Array Examples
 -------------
 RA - in decimal hours.
-Somtimes RA is stored in decimal degrees, you can convert it to decimal hours with `ra_decimal_hours = ra_decimal_degrees * 24 / 360`.
+Somtimes RA is stored in decimal degrees, you can convert it to decimal hours with this `ra_decimal_hours = ra_decimal_degrees * 24 / 360` simple formula.

 DEC - in decimal degrees